Winter blues and paler hues

 Gotta get out of the black coat.
 How about this Marc by Marc Jacobs pink short wool jacket, far left below, $550 from Net-a-porter?

 In Canada, fur is practical.
 Really, this lavender mink stroller would be so useful to me.
-I'm swooning over all the colours offered (black, blue iris and this luminous pale lavender).
+I'm swooning over all the colours offered (black, blue iris and th

 Think how it would light up a frozen Friday night.
 Purrr, only $3, 900 from La Fayette Furs, which I could about swing by saving on cleaning a white jacket.